ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/section_abnk.md

 | scaleH     | Height scaling factor.                                                                  | [fx<1.19.12>]() |
 | translateX | X position adjustment.                                                                  | int16_t   |
 | translateY | Y position adjustment.                                                                  | int16_t   |

+**Important:** The structs for `animationType > 0` must be DWORD aligned.
+If there is a region with an odd number of type-0 properties, a dummy entry is appended as padding.

 ---
 ## Specification